reasonml/reason-react/docs/lifecycles.md

 willUnmount: self => unit
 ```

-Note:
+Notes:

-- We've dropped the `component` prefix from all these.
+- We've dropped the `component` prefix from all events.
-- `willReceiveProps` asks, for the return type, to be `state`, not `update state` (i.e. not `NoUpdate/Update/SideEffects/UpdateWithSideEffects`).
-We presume you'd always want to update the state in this lifecycle.
+- `willReceiveProps` requires the return type to be `state` and not `update(state)` (i.e. not `NoUpdate/Update/SideEffects/UpdateWithSideEffects`).
+We presume you'd want to update the state in this lifecycle.
 If not, simply return the previous `state` exposed in the lifecycle argument.
 - `didUpdate`, `willUnmount` and `willUpdate` don't allow you to return a new state to be updated, to prevent infinite loops.
 - `willMount` is unsupported.
 Use `didMount` instead.
 - `didUpdate`, `willUpdate` and `shouldUpdate` take in a **`oldAndNewSelf` record**, of type `{oldSelf: self, newSelf: self}`.
 These two fields are the equivalent of ReactJS' `componentDidUpdate`'s `prevProps/prevState/` in conjunction with `props/state`.
 Likewise for `willUpdate` and `shouldUpdate`.

-If you need to update state in a lifecycle event, simply `send` an action to `reducer` and handle it correspondingly: `self.send(DidMountUpdate)`.
+If you need to update state in a lifecycle event other than `willReceiveProps`, simply `send` an action to the `reducer` and handle it accordingly, e.g. `self.send(DidMountUpdate)`.

 **Some new lifecyle methods act differently**.
 Described below.

 ## Access next or previous props: `retainedProps`

-One pattern that's sometimes used in ReactJS is accessing a lifecyle event's `prevProps` (`componentDidUpdate`), `nextProps` (`componentWillUpdate`), and so on.
+In a ReactJS lifecyle event, you may need to access the component's `prevProps` (`componentDidUpdate`), `nextProps` (`componentWillUpdate`), and so on.
 ReasonReact doesn't automatically keep copies of previous props for you.
-We provide the `retainedProps` API for this purpose:
+For stateless components, we provide the `retainedProps` API for this purpose:

 ```reason
 type retainedProps = {message: string};